 2008 (millions) 2007 (millions)

-Audit Fees \$ 8.0 \$7.0
+Audit Fees \$ \$7.0

-Annual audit of consolidated and subsidiary financial statements, including Sarbanes-Oxley 404 attestation Reviews of quarterly financial statements
+•Annual audit of consolidated and subsidiary financial statements, including Sarbanes-Oxley 404 attestation

+•Reviews of quarterly financial statements

 •Other services normally provided by the auditor in connection with statutory and regulatory filings

-Audit-Related Fees \$ 0.8 \$0.4
+Audit-Related Fees \$ \$0.4

-Assurance and related services reasonably related to the performance of the audit or reviews of the financial statements -2008 and 2007: primarily related to employee benefit plan and other ancillary audits, and due diligence services on acquisitions
+•Assurance and related services reasonably related to the performance of the audit or reviews of the financial statements

+-2007: primarily related to employee benefit plan and other ancillary audits, and due diligence services on a possible acquisition

+-2008: primarily related to

-Tax Fees \$ 1.7 \$1.4
+Tax Fees \$ \$1.4

-•2008 and 2007: primarily related to consulting and compliance services
+•2007: primarily related to compliance services outside the U.S.

+•2008: primarily related to

-All Other Fees \$ 0.2 \$0.1
+All Other Fees \$ \$0.1

-•2008 and 2007: primarily related to compliance services outside the U.S.
+•2007: primarily related to compliance services outside the U.S.

+•2008: primarily related to

-Total \$10.7 \$8.9
+Total \$ \$8.9

+24